-As you interact with your organization, it's important to be able to share the strategic goals of your Human Resources department.
+As you interact with your organization, it's important that you share the strategic goals of your Human Resources department.
 Otherwise, how will your organization leaders understand what value your department adds?

 It allows you to shape the expectations that your organization holds for what you will contribute and when.
 This transparency adds value to the goals and role of the HR department.
 Find out how to develop an HR business plan.